smithery-ai/OpenDataMCP/README.md

 ## References

-* Kudos to Anthropic's open source MCP release enabling initiative like this one
+* Kudos to [Anthropic's open source MCP](https://spec.modelcontextprotocol.io/) release enabling initiative like this one.

 ## License